-- 5 Utilization of mmWave in the smart manufacturing scenario provides the ability to utilize Flexible - 6 UL/DL, scenario, and use-case specific configuration of spectrum utilization by devices and greater 7 control on resource utilization. - 8 The following 3GPP features enable the highly scalable and flexible mmWave based manufacturing 9 deployment: - 10 Time Sensitive Networking (TSN)
+5 Utilization of mmWave in the smart manufacturing scenario provides the ability to utilize Flexible 6

+UL/DL, scenario, and use-case specific configuration of spectrum utilization by devices and greater control on resource utilization.
-- 1 Coordinated Multipoint (CoMP) / Multi TRP (M-TRP)

-- 2 URLLC / eURLLC

-- 3 MU MIMO multi-user MIMO

-- 4 Positioning

-- 5 mmWave network.
+- 7

-6 [Note: Further results on the performance obtained may be included in future]

-7 (ii) 5G-ACIA endorsed testbed examples

-8 5G-ACIA testbed Aachen (Germany): 5G-based monitoring of critical machining processes

-9 There are two use cases trialed at the 5G-ACIA endorsed testbed "5G-Industry Campus Europe":

-- 10 1 5G for wireless acoustic workpiece monitoring, - 11 2 5G versatile multi-sensor platform for digital twin.

-12 In the first use case trialed within the testbed, an acoustic emission (AE) sensor has been developed
+- 8 The following 3GPP features enable the highly scalable and flexible mmWave based manufacturing 9 deployment:

+- 10 Time Sensitive Networking (TSN)
-13 and integrated into a 5-axis milling machine, to monitor the condition of cutting tools.
-Acoustic

-14 workpiece monitoring is a technology that makes use of AE sensors for collecting relevant data for

-15 the monitoring system.
-AE sensors are widely applied for monitoring cutting processes, in

-16 particular for performing the following items in real-time:

-- 17 Monitoring of tool wear, - 18 Detection of tool breakage, - 19 Detection of collision of the machine spindle, - 20 Detection of inhomogeneities of the workpiece material.
+1 Coordinated Multipoint (CoMP) / Multi TRP (M-TRP) 2 URLLC / eURLLC 3 MU MIMO - multi-user MIMO 4 Positioning 5 mmWave network.
+6 A7.2 5G-ACIA endorsed testbed examples 7 8 A7.2.1 processes 5G-ACIA testbed Aachen (Germany): 5G-based monitoring of critical machining 9 9 There are two use cases trialled at the 5G-ACIA endorsed testbed "5G-Industry Campus Europe": 10 1 5G for wireless acoustic workpiece monitoring, 11 2 5G versatile multi-sensor platform for digital twin.
+12 13 14 15 16 and integrated into a 5-axis milling machine, to monitor the condition of cutting tools.
+Acoustic workpiece monitoring is a technology that makes use of AE sensors for collecting relevant data for the monitoring system.
+AE sensors are widely applied for monitoring cutting processes, in 17 Monitoring of tool wear, 18 Detection of tool breakage, 19 Detection of collision of the machine spindle, 20 Detection of inhomogeneities of the workpiece material.

+$\bar{3}$

+FIGURE A7.2

-5G wireless acoustic emission sensor system (AE - acoustic emission, GEM - Genior Modular, NC - Numerical Control, PLC - Programmable Logic Controller)
+$5G \ wireless \ acoustic \ emission \ sensor \ system \ (AE-acoustic \ emission, GEM-Genior \ Modular, \\ NC-Numerical \ Control, PLC-Programmable \ Logic \ Controller)$

+5G AE Sensor
-A timely detection of any of the above disturbances is highly desirable as it allows an intervention into the process, to optimize the fabrication process, as well as to reduce the production costs due to decreased failure rates.

-8 A wireless acoustic emission sensor with 1 MHz sampling rate will be integrated with a 5G device.

-9 The sensor will be connected to the workpiece during the machining process to provide

-10 measurements from the machine to a monitoring unit, e.g., located in an edge cloud.
-The raw 11 signals are pre-processed on the wireless device using an FPGA and then transmitted via 5G as

-12 UDP packets with a data length of 1024 bytes and a frequency of 1 ms. The measurements are

-13 analyzed, and the observations are fed to the machine control to steer the machining process.
-The

-14 entire loop of acoustic emission measurements, data collection and analysis in the monitoring unit

-15 and adaptively steering the machining process from the machine control needs to take place in real-
+- A timely detection of any of the above disturbances is highly desirable as it allows an intervention into the process, to optimize the fabrication process, as well as to reduce the production costs due to decreased failure rates. - 8 A wireless acoustic emission sensor with 1 MHz sampling rate will be integrated with a 5G device. - 9 The sensor will be connected to the workpiece during the machining process to provide - measurements from the machine to a monitoring unit, e.g., located in an edge cloud.
+The raw - signals are pre-processed on the wireless device using an FPGA and then transmitted via 5G as - 12 UDP packets with a data length of 1024 bytes and a frequency of 1 ms. The measurements are - analyzed, and the observations are fed to the machine control to steer the machining process.
+The - entire loop of acoustic emission measurements, data collection and analysis in the monitoring unit - and adaptively steering the machining process from the machine control needs to take place in real- - 16 time.

-16 time.
+Process and shopfloor monitoring based with 5G multi-sensor platform (GEM-VM - Genior Modular Virtual Machine, NC - Numerical Control, PLC - Programmable Logic Controller)

+Shop Floor - Process and Condition Monitoring 4

-5 The wireless 5G versatile multi-sensor platform (MSP) aims to address and solve the limitations of 6 current sensor-systems.
-We envision a fine-grained system of widespread sensors and transducers, 7 whose heterogeneous data is collected, transferred via 5G and aggregated in a local cloud close to 8 the shopfloor, that we call the Factory Cloud.
-The general concept can be seen in Figure 7: on the 9 shop floor, multiple machines and workpieces as well as the infrastructure, are equipped with MSPs 10 and are connected via 5G to the Factory Cloud, where measurement data can be processed and stored.
+The wireless 5G versatile multi-sensor platform (MSP) aims to address and solve the limitations of current sensor-systems.
+We envision a fine-grained system of widespread sensors and transducers, whose heterogeneous data is collected, transferred via 5G and aggregated in a local cloud close to the shopfloor, that we call the Factory Cloud.
+The general concept can be seen in Figure A7.3: on the shop floor, multiple machines and workpieces as well as the infrastructure, are equipped with MSPs and are connected via 5G to the Factory Cloud, where measurement data can be processed and stored.
 Extracted information can then be fed back as process parameter adjustment or control to the machines.
 Sensors are tuned and orchestrated in form of configuration data.